adrazd/ad_portfolio/2-AB-testing/README.md

 This is a README file for AB testing doubleheader

 ### Description
-In this sprint learners were required to analyze two datasets.
+Two different AB testing datasets are analyzed here.
-Each of the datasets should be in a separate notebook.
+Each of the datasets is in a separate notebook.
 As the datasets are not related, the notebooks and project related files are placed in separate folders, which can be found in this folder.